Required Core Curriculum Descriptions

 Year 4 is focused on preparation for residency, building advanced clinical skills, and exploration of areas of medicine of interest to the student.
 Nine months of coursework are required, including:

-- Four months of work in a track that prepares students for a specific residency discipline, including:
+- Three to five months of work in a track that prepares students for a specific residency discipline, including:

 - An Acting Internship with direct patient management responsibility (1 month)